Store Hours

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
-Mulch controls weeds and keeps the soil moist.
+Nourish your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch controls weeds and keeps your soil from drying out.
+It may help foster stronger and larger plants that bear more fruit and flowers.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Stuart Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your landscaping and garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding a pellet grill, artificial grass, or an outdoor rug to your patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Stuart Garden Center, online, or on our mobile app.
 Let's get growing together.

 3451 Nw Federal Hwy